szyhf/go-excel/README.md

 + Read a cell of a row, fix the empty cell. √
 + Fill string cell with value of shared string xml. √
 + Can set the column name row, default is the first row. √
++ Read a row into a slice. √
 + Read a row to a struct by column name. √
 + Read a row into a map with string key. √
 + Read a row into a map by primary key.